 Tree Of Life - lino print

-This linoleum cut was made specifically for a group exhibition in the Greenhouse Café at the Copenhagen University Botanical Gardens, Frederiksberg.
+Graphics: This linoleum print was made specifically for a group exhibition in the Greenhouse Café at the Copenhagen University Botanical Gardens, Frederiksberg.

 The exhibition will take place the last two weeks of October (weeks 42+43) - the exact dates will follow in an update to this post.
 Read on for the full story.